varigence/docs/bimlflex/user-guide/linked-service-adf-sql-server.md

 #### Connect via Integration Runtime

-Connect via Integration Runtime is required for a Sql Server Linked Service connection.
+Connect via Integration Runtime is required for a SQL Server Linked Service connection.
 The default value is `AutoResolveIntgrationRuntime`.
 To use a custom runtime, type the name into the editable dropdown or select from the Azure Integration Runtimes saved in BimlFlex settings.
 The custom values that appear in this dropdown can be maintained in Settings under Azure - AzureIntegrationRuntime.

 #### Connection String

-A connection to a Sql Server linked service requires a connection string.
+A connection to a SQL Server linked service requires a connection string.
 The required properties for the connection string are Server Name, Database Name, User Name, and Password.
 The Linked Service connection form will provide text boxes for these values and will use them to construct the connections string.

 > [!TIP]
 > It is suggested that Azure Key Vault be used in place of manually entering Connection String details.

 #### Authentication Method

-The Sql Server Linked Service connection can use Sql Authentication or Windows Authentication.
-When a key vault is used in place of a connection string, Sql Authentication details should be stored in the connection string key vault and will not be required in the BimlFlex form.
+The SQL Server Linked Service connection can use SQL Authentication or Windows Authentication.
+When a key vault is used in place of a connection string, SQL Authentication details should be stored in the connection string key vault and will not be required in the BimlFlex form.
 If Windows Authentication is used, User Name and Password are still required.

 #### User Name

-User Name will be used by the Linked Service form for Sql Authentication or Windows Authentican with the Sql Server Linked Service.
-User Name is required - except when using Sql Authentication with Azure Key Vault in place of a manually entering a Connection String.
+User Name will be used by the Linked Service form for SQL Authentication or Windows Authentican with the SQL Server Linked Service.
+User Name is required - except when using SQL Authentication with Azure Key Vault in place of a manually entering a Connection String.

 #### Password

-Password will be used by the Linked Service form for Sql Authentication or Windows Authentican with the Sql Server Linked Service.
-Password is required - except when using Sql Authentication with Azure Key Vault in place of a manually entering a Connection String.
+Password will be used by the Linked Service form for SQL Authentication or Windows Authentican with the SQL Server Linked Service.
+Password is required - except when using SQL Authentication with Azure Key Vault in place of a manually entering a Connection String.

 > [!TIP]
 > It is suggested that Azure Key Vault be used in place of manually entering the password.